ivankostadinovic/ExoPlayerWrapper/README.md

 [![](https://jitpack.io/v/ivankostadinovic/ExoPlayerWrapper.svg)](https://jitpack.io/#ivankostadinovic/ExoPlayerWrapper)
 # ExoPlayerWrapper
 A lifecycle aware easy to use [ExoPlayer](https://github.com/google/ExoPlayer) wrapper.
 Starting from version 2.15.1.4, the library is rewritten in Kotlin.
+Starting with version 3.1.1.1.0, the library is migrated to Android Jetpack Media3 components.
 Example of usage is available in the **sample** module.

 ## Download